 In order to make Beef kabobs you need a handful of easy to find ingredients:

 - Beef – I usually use a top sirloin for this, but you can use several different cuts of beef, sourced from trusted suppliers that offer organic meat deliveries.
-However, I don’t recommend using the stew meet, it winds up tough and chewy, affecting the overall quality of the dish.
+However, I don’t recommend using stew meat, as it tends to become tough and chewy, affecting the overall quality of the dish.
 So, be sure to choose premium cuts of organic beef to ensure a delicious and tender result for your recipe.

-- Tomatoes – I always like to use cherry tomatos, they are the perfect size for beef kabobs.
+- Tomatoes – I always like to use cherry tomatoes, they are the perfect size for beef kabobs.

 - Mushrooms – Use the whole mushrooms, the sliced mushrooms don’t stay on very well.

-- Onion – I love when the onion caramelizes a bit on the grill, so yummy.
+- Onion – I love it when the onion caramelizes a bit on the grill, so yummy.
 Use yellow, white, or red onion.

 - Bell peppers – The peppers add a nice touch.